Off-payroll Working IR35 (Reform of Intermediaries Legislation)

-Reform of Intermediaries Legislation (IR35) – Off payroll working in the Public Sector (effective from 6 April 2017)
+Reform of Intermediaries Legislation (IR35) – Off-payroll working in the Public Sector (effective from 6 April 2017)

 Overview of the Reforms

-In recent years there has been an increasing use by both the private and public sector of contractors, who have provided services either as self-employed individuals or through limited companies (often referred to as Personal Service Companies or PSCs).
+In recent years there has been an increasing use by both the private and public sectors of contractors, who have provided services either as self-employed individuals or through limited companies (often referred to as Personal Service Companies or PSCs).
 HM Revenue and Customs (HMRC) have been concerned that self-employment and PSCs have been used to avoid PAYE and NICs and have focused their attention on this area.

 It is critical for the University to establish the correct tax treatment before the services have been provided.

 The generally accepted definition of a PSC is a limited company that typically has a sole director, the contractor, who owns most or all the shares.
 The contractor’s PSC generally supplies professional services to end-user clients, either directly or via an agency.
 The professional services are delivered by the contractor who is also the owner and director of the business.